 - At the end of the first quarter – the fund pays an annualized dividend yield of 6%

-- As you are receiving a quarterly payment, you will receive 1.5%
+- As you are receiving a quarterly payment, you will receive a 1.5%

 - On a £3,000 investment, this means that your dividend payment will amount to £45

-We found that in many cases, the best multi asset funds UK will make a dividend distribution every month.
+We found that in many cases, the popular multi asset funds UK will make a dividend distribution every month.
 Otherwise, it will be every three months.